magento/merchdocs/PURCHASE_ORDERS.md

 title: Purchase Orders
 ---

 Purchase Orders (PO) have been added to Magento 2.4.
-This a core feature in the B2B workflow.
+This a core feature of the B2B workflow.

 <!-- https://docs.magento.com/m2/b2b/user_guide/configuration/general/b2b-features.html -->